-HOW MUCH TIME CAN THE STUDENT DEDICATE TO MY ORGANIZATION?
+HOW MUCH TIME CAN STUDENTS DEDICATE TO YOUR ORGANIZATION?

 Placement-based CEL students are typically required to devote a minimum of 2 hours per week for 8-10 weeks during an academic term; however, the number of hours and duration of time spent in the placement varies from course to course.
-For project-based CEL, each student is expected to dedicate a minimum of 2 hours per week for approximately 8-10 weeks toward their work on the designated project.
-Students are not generally expected to be engaged in CEL service hours in the months of December and April, as they are in exams at this time.
+For project-based CEL, each student is expected to dedicate a minimum of 2 hours per week for approximately 8-10 weeks to working on the designated project.
+Students are not generally expected to be engaged in CEL service hours in the months of December and April, during exam time.

-WHAT EXPECTATIONS HAVE BEEN PLACED ON THE STUDENT BY WESTERN?
+WHAT EXPECTATIONS HAVE BEEN PLACED ON STUDENTS BY WESTERN?

 Experiential Learning at Western is committed to sending high-quality students to community partner organizations.
-As such, the following expectations are placed on students:
+As such, students are expected to:

-- Be punctual and reliable (e.g., be on time and meet scheduled deadlines). - Dressappropriately.
-Consult community partner supervisor regarding acceptable attire within the organization. - Participate in all activities that prepare you for your CEL role (e.g., understanding theory, site visits, risk management, planning, meeting with supervisors and groupmates, developing goals, etc.) - Behave and communicate in a professional manner. - Appoint a liaison between student group and community partner (for project-based CEL). - Employ effective teamwork and problem-solving skills. - Embody the dual role of learner and service provider. - Be prepared for phone, videocall, or face to face meetings and service hours. - Respect diversity. - Graciously accepting supervision and feedback. - Respect rules of confidentiality when dealing with sensitive or private information. - Actively engage in your service experience. - Be proactive and flexible with your service and educational expectations. - Engage in regular and efficient communication with your community partner. - Produce high-quality work. - Accept the responsibility inherent in community engagement and respectful relationship building.
+- Be punctual and reliable (e.g., meet scheduled deadlines, effective time management) - Dressappropriately; consult community partner supervisor regarding acceptable attire within the organization - Participate in all preparatory CEL activities (e.g., understanding relevant theories and risk management, planning project/placement, meeting with supervisors and groupmates, developing goals, visiting sites, and completing online modules) - Behave and communicate in a professional manner - Appoint a communication liaison between the student group and community partner (for project-based CEL) - Employ effective teamwork and problem-solving skills - Embody the dual role of learner and service provider - Be prepared for phone, videocall, or face to face meetings and service hours - Respect diversity - Graciously accept supervision and feedback - Respect rules of confidentiality when dealing with sensitive or private information - Actively engage in your service experience - Be proactive and flexible with your service and educational expectations - Engage in regular and efficient communication with you - Produce high-quality work - Accept the responsibility inherent in community engagement and respectful relationship building

-HOW ARE STUDENTS EVALUATED FOR THEIR WORK WITHIN MY ORGANIZATION?
+HOW ARE STUDENTS EVALUATED FOR THEIR WORK WITHIN YOUR ORGANIZATION?

-The CEL team and course instructor are committed to ensuring that the CEL experience aligns with course learning outcomes.
-As such, assessment and evaluation measures are specifically designed to integrate course content with students work and involvement with their industry or community organization.
+The CEL team and course instructors are committed to ensuring that the CEL experience aligns with courses' learning outcomes.
+Assessment and evaluation measures are specifically designed to integrate course content with students' work and involvement with their industry or community organization.
 Methods for evaluating students include, but are not limited to:

-These assessment and evaluation methods can be tailored to provide an accurate reflection of student's engagement within the community organization and understanding of course concepts.
+These assessment and evaluation methods can be tailored to provide an accurate reflection of students' engagement within the community organization, and to demonstrate an understanding of course concepts.

-As a partner, it is a good idea to be aware of and understand the overarching learning outcomes for the course, in addition to the CEL objectives and outcomes.
+As a partner, it is beneficial to be aware of and understand the overarching learning outcomes for the course, in addition to the CEL objectives and outcomes.